jfcisco/contacts-list/project.md

     2. if the user says no, go back to the list.

 - [ ] Search through the list of contacts by name, email, city/province.
+    - [ ] Make UI for filter toolbar
+    - [ ] Add logic to filter the list of contacts

 - [ ] Must also be readable and usable if viewed on a mobile device.